Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Toulouse has a temperate climate, and enjoys moderate, sunny weather for most of the year.
 Summers (June through August) have the hottest temperatures, averaging around 68°F (20°C), although the mercury can climb as high as 85°F (30°C).
 Summers tend to be humid, though there is little rainfall, and around 250 hours of sunshine per month.
 Winters (December to February) are fairly mild, with January temperatures averaging 42°F (5°C) and dipping as low as 36°F (2°C).
 Snowfall is rare, but winters in Toulouse tend to be wet, with up to 10 days of rain per month.
 The best time to visit Toulouse is in the late spring or early autumn, when the weather is generally warm and sunny.

 Downtown Toulouse is fairly flat and compact, so visitors can comfortably see most sights on foot or by bicycle.
 Longer journeys can be conquered with the city's public transport, which includes bus, tram and metro lines throughout the city.
 There are also free shuttle buses circling the historic city centre, which can be hailed.
-Taxi service in Toulouse is considered poor, by European standards, and taxis must be pre-booked.
-Driving in the city can be frustrating as parking is extremely limited, and hiring a car is not recommended unless for excursions outside of town.
+Taxis must be pre-booked; driving in the city can be frustrating as parking is extremely limited, and hiring a car is not recommended unless for excursions outside of town.

 Boat trips are a great way to relax and take in the sights of Toulouse, and are conducted along the Garonne River.
-Pretty parks like the Japanese gardens also offer space to sit and relax or run around and play, depending on your age and energy levels.
-There are many parks and green spaces in Toulouse which adds to the aesthetic appeal of the city.
+Pretty parks such as the Japanese gardens also offer space to sit and relax or run around and play.
+There are many parks and green spaces in Toulouse, which adds to the aesthetic appeal of the city.